Michael Bay

-Early life
+Early life and education

 Bay was born in Los Angeles.
-He was raised by his adoptive parents Harriet, a bookstore owner and child psychiatrist, and Jim, a CPA.
+He was raised by his adoptive parents Harriet, a bookstore owner and child psychiatrist, and Jim, a Certified Public Accountant.
 He was raised Jewish.
 His grandfather was from Russia.
 His cousin, Susan Bay, is the widow of Star Trek actor Leonard Nimoy (whom he eventually cast as the voice actor for Sentinel Prime in Transformers: Dark of the Moon).
 He attended the exclusive Crossroads School in Santa Monica, California.

 Bay often traces his interest in action films back to an incident during his childhood.
 As a boy, he attached some firecrackers to a toy train and filmed the ensuing fiery disaster with his mother's 8 millimeter camera.
 The fire department was called and he was grounded.

-Career

-Bay got his start in the film industry interning with George Lucas when he was 15, filing the storyboards for Raiders of the Lost Ark, which he thought was going to be terrible.
+Bay got his start in the film industry interning with George Lucas when he was 15, filing the storyboards for Raiders of the Lost Ark, which Bay believed was going to be terrible.
 His opinion changed after seeing it in the theater and he was so impressed by the experience that he decided to become a film director.
 He graduated from Wesleyan University in 1986, majoring in both English and film.
 He was a member of the Psi Upsilon fraternity and a favorite student of film historian Jeanine Basinger.
-For his graduate work, he attended Art Center College of Design in Pasadena where he also studied film.
+For his graduate work, he attended Art Center College of Design in Pasadena, where he also studied film.
+His classmates included future Hollywood film directors Tarsem Singh and Zack Snyder.
+Singh also appeared in one of Bay's student films as a camel salesman.

+Career